Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Start asking your dog to play fetch only outdoors.
 If you turn it into an indoor game, you risk creating a routine where your dog will want to play it the moment he gets a bit bored.
 On top of this, not playing a highly stimulating game like fetch indoors, emphasizes to your dog that the home is a place to rest and relax, enjoying calm and non-competitive activities.

 - Get the ball out only when *you* want to play fetch.
 Ignore your dog's requests to play ball.
-Expect though some extinction bursts along the way.
+Expect some extinction bursts along the way.
 Your dog may temporarily try barking louder or may paw at you or nudge at you with his nose.
 Ignore these requests.
 If your dog insists, get up and leave the room.

 - Use a cue to tell your dog when the game is over.
 You can say "game over" or "all done" as you put the ball away.
 After several reps, your dog should learn to disengage.

 - Offer alternate indoor games that provide mental stimulation.
 Stop feeding meals from a bowl and offer kibble in an interactive food-dispensing toy instead.
-Stuffed Kongs, Buster Cubes, Kong Wobblers, Snuffle mats, Licki-mats are just a few examples of food dispensing toys that will keep your dog's brain working.
+Stuffed Kongs, Buster Cubes, Kong Wobblers, Snuffle mats, and Licki-mats are just a few examples of food dispensing toys that will keep your dog's brain working.

 - Play brain games with your dog and offer a vast variety of fun toys to help disperse the ball obsession.
 Try to rotate toys (offer different toys and put away some for some time) so as to offer variety and keep the interest alive.